sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You must log, track and resolves issues resulting from deviations from processes, incidents and audit findings.
+* - You must log, track and resolve any issues resulting from deviations from processes, incidents and audit findings.
   - This process should be tracked through an electronic record and workflow system with records retained.
   - Mandatory
 * - You must use reported issues to inform changes, such as for process improvement and risk management.